hobg0blin/web-production-2/week10/assignment.md

 ### Option 2: Multipage Story

-- Using the [starter code](https://drive.google.com/file/d/1089dew0OMGUwgSZvjq0X_yOzUfKIX80y/view?usp=sharing), build a multipage story using Node and Handlebars- this is already set up for all the functionality, you just have to modify it to be about you!
+- Using the [assignment starter code](https://drive.google.com/file/d/1089dew0OMGUwgSZvjq0X_yOzUfKIX80y/view?usp=sharing), build a multipage story using Node and Handlebars- this is already set up for all the functionality, you just have to modify it to be about you!
 - Modify the `about` and `home` pages to be about your story.
 - Add at least one partial to `views/partials` and display it on multiple pages (this could be an image of you, or a link you want to reuse across pages)
 - Modify the `moreInfo` variable in line 29 of `app.js` to be about your story, and check that it displays in the about page.
-- Using the `story` variable in line 38 of `app.js`, add at least four objects (or pages) to your story and one new attribute to each object- like adding a “title” or more text to the story.
+- Using the `story` variable in line 38 of `app.js`, add at least four objects to your story and one new attribute to each object- like adding a “title” or more text to the story.
 Make sure to display the new attribute in the `page` template.
 - Make sure to put any images in the `public/img` folder.
 - Try and see if you can create a “previous page” variable in the page route (at line 40) and link to it in the page template.
 - Feel free to add your own styles or frontend JavaScript in the `public/` folder, or build out the site more as you see fit!